-Our group uses the tools of statistical mechanics and molecular simulation to investigate the structure, dynamics and energetics of biomolecules.
+Our group uses the tools of statistical mechanics and molecular simulation to investigate the structure, dynamics and function of biomolecules.
 Our goal is to devise new computational methods to design folding and binding properties of proteins and peptide mimetics from first principles.

 The Voelz Lab made a strong showing at the Philly YCC (Younger Chemists Committee) regional poster session held March 24, 2014 at the University of the Sciences of Philadelphia campus ...

 Posted Mar 27, 2014, 8:14 PM by Vincent Voelz